 You may have been taught that it is impolite to discuss religion and politics, especially with people you have only just met.
 We throw that rule out the window, but we do ask that participants respect everyone’s point of view, even when they disagree.
 We have found that our discussions help us to cultivate “philosophical distance” or the ability to step back from our assumptions and prejudices to take a fresh look at old ideas.
 Philosophy encourages us to think about things in ways that transcend our differences.
 Our facilitators work to help people set aside partisanship during discussions.

 We ask participants to speak only for themselves and from their own experiences.
 This prevents us from straying into the harmful logical fallacies that arise from assuming that others experience the world as we do.
 Statements that attempt to invalidate the experiences and identity of any individual or group are not valid arguments and we will not entertain them as such.
 This includes but is not limited to statements about race, religion, gender, sexual orientation, and about injustices experienced by marginalized groups both throughout history and in the present.

-For more information, please refer to our Guide to Civil Discourse.
+For more information, please refer to our Five Agreements for Thinking Together.
 We are also very interested in hearing about your experiences at our discussions.
 Our feedback form is available here.
 Our facilitators are available to support everyone in our community—and, if you attend our discussions, you are part of our community!

 I’m ready to philosophize!
 How do I start?

-Check out our Community Page then take a look at how our Philosophy in Public Spaces Initiative is taking philosophy out of the classroom and into your world!
-Keep up with all our discussions and events by liking our Facebook page and subscribing to our Art+Philosophy and Geeky Families newsletters.
+Check out our Books and Big Ideas page then take a look at how our Philosophy in Public Spaces Initiative is taking philosophy out of the classroom and into your world!
+Find the discussions that are right for you and your family by visiting our Google calendar and liking Facebook page.

 If you are interested in a philosophy discussion for your organization or community group, email us at firstname.lastname@example.org or call us at 720-224-3804.